Asifdotexe/SentimentScoringModel/README.md

 This project focuses on performing sentiment analysis on Amazon reviews using natural language processing (NLP) techniques.
 It includes various steps, from data exploration and preprocessing to building and evaluating sentiment models.

+## Problem Statement

+Sentiment analysis of Amazon reviews presents challenges due to the varying lengths and styles of reviews, as well as the need to accurately capture nuanced sentiments expressed in text.
+The project aims to develop robust models that can effectively analyze sentiment and provide valuable insights from customer reviews.

 ## Notebooks

 ### 1. Dataset Creation (Notebook 1/6)